1dime/OverTheWifi/README.md

 	```

 There's many more new features, so I suggest reading the code for yourself.
 The documentation of the code is excellent and explains nearly in depth what a function does, and what the variables inside a function are responsible for.

+v 0.0.4:
+General under-the-hood repairs, bug fixes and more.
+Also, since Android needs AsyncTask, copying and downloading files is held exclusively towards PC / Mac /
+Linux.
+I mean the download from server and copy text from server functions.
+You can still download from SharedData and copy from SharedData.
+If you're so
+inclined, check out my open source Android version of OverTheWifi at https://github.com/RedDogCode/OverTheWifiAndroid.git